20005267/scriptproject/README.md

 Thus a website is designed for the calculation of volume of cylinder using JavaScript and is hosted in the URL http://kayalvizhi.student.saveetha.in:8000/cylindervolume/.
 HTML code is validated.

-Thua a website is designed ffor the calculation off area of rectangle using JavaScript and hosted in the URL http://kayalvizhi.student.saveetha.in:8000/ rectanglearea/.
+Thus a website is designed for the calculation of area of rectangle using JavaScript and is hosted in the URL http://kayalvizhi.student.saveetha.in:8000/ rectanglearea/.
 HTML code is vaalidated.